taliglucerase alfa rpc

 If you miss a dose of Elelyso, tell your doctor.

-Your doctor is trained to calculate the correct dose for you and to contact the Poisons Information Centre (telephone Australia
+If you need further advice, contact the Poisons Information Centre (telephone Australia

 If you stop using Elelyso